Claudia De la Cruz and Cornel West vow to appeal Georgia election disqualification

 Party for Socialism and Liberation vice-presidential candidate Karina Garcia has accused the Democratic Party of trying to silence third-party candidates. © IMAGO / ZUMA Press Wire

-Wednesday's decision came after Georgia Secretary of State Brad Raffensperger determined the three candidates had qualified to be on the ballot despite Democratic Party-linked challenges.
+Wednesday's decision came after Georgia Secretary of State Brad Raffensperger determined the candidates had qualified to be on the ballot despite Democratic Party-linked challenges.

 Raffensperger weighed in after administrative law judge Michael Malihi ruled against De la Cruz and West.